-There are several reasons you may choose to file Chapter 7 to wipe away your debts, and the Law Offices of Danny K. Agai can help you navigate the process.
-We have nearly a decade of professional experience helping clients clear their debts, and we will guide you through your financial obstacles.
-We are genuinely passionate about helping clients out of difficult situations, and we will help you build strong financial practices for your future.
+There are several reasons you may choose to file Chapter 7 bankruptcy to wipe away your debts, and the Law Offices of Danny K. Agai can help you navigate the process.
+Mr. Agai has more than a decade of professional experience helping clients clear their debts.
+He and his team are genuinely passionate about helping clients out of difficult situations, and they can help you find the relief you’re looking for and build strong financial practices for your future.

 A Chapter 7 case begins when the debtor files a petition with the bankruptcy court.
 The petition and other forms filed with the court should include:

-- property they owned and money spent during the previous 2 years;
+- Property they owned and money spent during the previous two years

-- property sold or given away during the previous 2 years.
+- Property sold or given away during the previous two years

 Individual debtors with primarily consumer debts should also file a certificate of credit counseling, evidence of payment from employers, if any, received 60 days before filing, a statement of monthly net income and a record of any interest the debtor has in federal or state qualified education accounts.

 Once the petition has been filed, an “automatic stay” will take effect that stops nearly all debt collection actions and communications from creditors.

 Note that Chapter 7 involves the liquidation of nonexempt property to pay off the petitioner’s debts.
 By filing Chapter 7, they place their property and debts into the hands of the bankruptcy court, and a court-appointed trustee will handle the liquidation process and use the proceeds to pay back creditors as much as possible.
 The bankruptcy trustee will also run the 341 creditors meeting, where the petitioner should appear for a brief questioning.

 This process may seem daunting, but attorney Agai can guide you assuredly through your filings, meetings, and other communications.

 Is Chapter 7 Right For You?
 Discuss Your Options In A Free Consultation.